slotThe/slotThe.github.io/posts/phd-workflow/2022-05-01-my-phd-workflow.md

 different ways.
 All of my search commands act on the [primary selection] when given such an argument; `M-u M-s <letter>` will look up the currently selected text on the relevant "search engine".
-One instance where this is very useful is for quickly switching between the arXiv and zbmath:
+One instance where this is useful is for quickly switching between the arXiv and zbmath:

 <img class="pure-img" src="./selected-search.gif">